 If you don’t remember the last time you felt truly happy, if you feel uninspired or lost, if you feel like you’re on the wrong path, then start with the basics.
 Make sure your basic needs are being met before you move closer to self-actualization.

-More on Taking Personal Responsibility in Life
+More on Taking Personal Responsibility

 - Recognizing the Distinction Between Blame and Responsibility